 Make it a point to see them all, then pick the model with the best upgrades, layout, and location.

-No. 2 Hire Your Own Agent
+2. Hire Your Own Agent

-No. 3 Ask If the Model Home Has Ever Been Occupied
+3. Ask If the Model Home Has Ever Been Occupied

 This doesn't mean that someone actually lived there.
 Find out if the home was ever used as a sales office and, if so, for how long.
 Although it's unlikely that the kitchen appliances have been used to death, the bathroom fixtures might not be in pristine condition.

-You can use this information to argue that the home might not be considered new anymore and it's therefore worth a bit less.
+You can use this information to argue that the home might not be considered new anymore and it's, therefore, worth a bit less.

-No. 4 Examine Comparable Sales
+4. Examine Comparable Sales

 Your agent won't be able to obtain comparable sales from MLS if the builder doesn't list there, and many don't.
 But you can still obtain the hard data from a title company.
 You might not be able to tell which homes were sold with which upgrades, however.
 The advertised sales price means very little.

 Check to see how many deeds were mailed to the property address.
 How many were mailed elsewhere?
 This can indicate that some of the homes might be owned by investors.
 Investors are typically the first to bail when the market suddenly dips, and part of the reason you're buying in a new subdivision is to be surrounded by other buyers like yourself, not tenants.

 5. Obtain Legal Advice Before Signing a Purchase Contract